-OUR SCHOOL: The Brigg Infant school is located in the market town of South Normanton, Derbyhire just off J28 of the M1.
-Approximately 160 children attend our school and we have 6 classes: 2 EYFS classes, 2 Year One classes and 2 Year Two classes.
+OUR SCHOOL: The Brigg Infant school is located in the market town of South Normanton, Derbyshire.
+Approximately 165 children attend our school and we have 6 classes: 2 EYFS classes, 2 Year One classes and 2 Year Two classes.

-OUR SENCO; Mrs L Trimmings, who has overall responsibility for Special Needs provision.
+OUR SENCO; Mrs L Trimmings has overall responsibility for Special Needs provision.

-Children with special educational needs and disability will be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum.
-Consideration will be given on an individual basis to identifying and meeting the needs appropriately of children with special educational needs and disability.
+Children with special educational needs and disabilities will be offered full access to a broad, balanced and relevant education, including an appropriate curriculum for the Early Years Foundation Stage and the National Curriculum.
+Consideration will be given on an individual basis to identifying and meeting the needs appropriately of children with special educational needs and disabilities.

 Supporting Pupils and Families

 We actively involve parents and carers in their children's learning and the life of the school.
 We encourage them to participate from the outset and throughout their child's educational career at the school.
 We value the views of parents and the child in assessing special educational and disability needs.